Understanding The Public Procurement Cycle: A Comprehensive Guide

 Predictive Analytics for Demand Forecasting

-By leveraging predictive analytics, public organisations can optimise their procurement planning, ensuring that they acquire the right quantity of goods or services at the right time.
+By leveraging predictive analytics, public organisations can optimise their procurement planning, ensuring they acquire the right quantity of goods or services at the right time.
 This not only reduces costs but also enhances service delivery to the public.

 Monitoring and Compliance